nephio-project/free5gc/README.md

 make run
 ```

-### Deploy the Operator

-Use your own Docker Hub registry:
+Or you can build an image:

 ```sh
 make docker-build docker-push REGISTRY=myregistry
 ```

+(Use your own Docker Hub registry)

-Then deploy to the cluster:
+Then deploy it the cluster:

 ```sh
 make deploy REGISTRY=myregistry